novatorem/ERA-Emergency-Response-Aid/presentation/IndividualReports.md

 Dellis: My most significant individual contribution was the panic button.
 Since it is one of the main features of this project.

 Abdulla: The user interface, along with the navigation drawer as a package was the most significant.
 Allowing them to work with everyone else's code specifically.

+Spasimir: My most significant contribution was writing the code to connect us to apimedic (the medical api).
+This allowed us to get symptoms, diagnosis and treatments about diseases.